meltano/sdk/docs/implementation/state.md

 ignored (reset and wiped) for the purposes of resuming a failed sync operation.
 Only when the sync reaches 100% completion will those progress markers be promoted to a valid replication key bookmark for future sync operations.

+This behavior is also the default for any streams which override `state_partitioning_keys`, since iterating through multiple parent contexts or partitions will naturally emit records in an unsorted manner.

 ### Replication Key Signposts